Prohelion/prohelion.github.io/Battery_Management_System/Telemetry_Viewing_Software.md

 *         Cells not present (where the CMU has been programmed to monitor less than 8 cells) have no text, and a mid-gray background

-### COMMAND LINE OPTIONS
-In addition to double clicking on the executable, the BMS Viewing software can also run from the command line, where certain options can be set.
-The supported command line options are described below:

-**-s (serial number)**

-This is used to specify the serial number of the BMU to connect to on the CAN bus when launched

-**-f (filename)**

-Specifying a filename will enable logging in the BMS_Viewer and all data will logged to the filename.

-**-l**

-Using -l on the command line will enable logging in the BMS_Viewer and will automatically choose a filename, combining the serial number of the connected BMU device and the timestamp when the program was launched.
-Note that when using this option that the log file will be rolled over at midnight each day.

-**-u (rate)**

-This option is used to determine the logging rate.
-Currently one can choose between 0.2, 1, 10, and 60 second update rates.

-example: BMS_Viewer.exe -s9566 -l -u10

-{% include links.html %}